 - Dedicated online IDE

 Prior to the launch of our online IDE, candidates would have to understand the question setter's intent and locally set up a coding environment before getting started with the actual task.
 However, with the introduction of our new web-based IDE, the coding environment is pre-setup which can be used readily by the candidates to solve the task.
-Our editor allows candidates to code, create and move folders and files, and run project type problems with access to a terminal.
+Our IDE allows candidates to code, create and move folders and files, and run project type problems with access to a terminal.

 - Objective evaluation of the candidates